"

 Gutenberg’s printing press revolutionized the world because it permitted the mass production of books.
 In medieval times, readers often commissioned a scribe to copy a text by hand, a process that could take months or even years.
 But despite their many conveniences, printed books carry their risks for authors and publishers.
 Producing books in bulk means that publishers take a gamble, attempting to publish enough books to satisfy demand, but not so many that unwanted copies linger unsold in warehouses.
 When a book doesn’t sell as much as expected, the publisher may end up taking a loss if the costs of publishing the book exceed the revenue from its sale.
 Interestingly, modern technology has made it feasible for some authors and publishers to turn to an updated version of the medieval model of producing books on demand for specific customers, allowing them to avoid the risk of carrying a large inventory of books that may or may not sell.
 Print-on-demand, a system in which publishers print a book only after the business has received an order for it, and the increasing trend of self-publishing may reshape the industry in the 21st century.

 Self-publishing—a system that involves an author, not a third-party company, taking charge of producing and publishing a work—did not originate with digital formats.
 Many authors self-published works in their lifetimes, including Virginia Woolf and Oscar Wilde.
-Popular books like The Joy of Cooking and the Chicken Soup for the Soul series had their origins in self-publishing.
+Popular books like Fifty Shades of Grey and The Martian had their origins in self-publishing.
 Many authors also self-publish when they find themselves unable to get support from the traditional publishing world.
 Daniel Suarez’s techno-thriller Daemon got rejected by 48 agents before he opted for self-publishing.
 After creating interest on blogs, Suarez eventually got a two-book deal with Dutton, an imprint of Random House (McHugh, 2008).
 Additionally, self-publishing provides an attractive option for authors who want control over their content.
 Instead of leaving decisions up to the publisher, authors can control their editing, designing, and marketing.

 Authors who choose to strike out on their own must overcome the stigma that sometimes gets attached to self-published books.
 Until recent years, most self-published authors went through the so-called vanity presses, which charge writers a premium for published copies of their books.
 As the name implies, these types of self-publishing ventures often preyed on writers’ need to see their own work in print.
 To justify the cost of printing, a standard order consists of a minimum order of a thousand copies, and unless authors found an audience for their book, they had little hope of selling them all.
 Because vanity presses exercise no quality control and usually publish anything for money, some readers grew skeptical of self-published books.
 Major retailers and distributors generally refused to carry them, meaning that authors had to rely on self-marketing efforts to sell their books.
 Before the advent of the Internet, this usually meant either selling copies in person or relying on mail-order catalogs, neither of which is a very reliable way to sell enough copies to recoup costs.